arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	}
 	````

 	As you can see, this section is using a parameter to set up a dynamic name for the rule.
 In this case it is appending the _siteName_ parameter to the "Requests-" text.
 The resulting alert name would be something similar to "Requests-MyAzureWebsite".
-The resource is of type **microsoft.insights/alertrules** and it has a single dependency on the Website that you created in the first exercise.
+The resource is of type **microsoft.insights/alertrules**, and it has a single dependency on the Website that you created in the first exercise.

 3. This alert needs a rule to define the conditions to send a notification email to the Service owner and co-admins of the Azure account.
-You will define a new condition where the metric "Requests" must not exceed a value of 2000 requests in a time frame of 15 minutes.
+You will define a new condition where the "Requests" metric must not exceed a value of 2000 in a time frame of 15 minutes.
 Paste the following highlighted code block inside the **properties** property.

 	<!-- mark:10-22 -->
 	````JavaScript